Vivid Sydney food guide for 2021

 Vivid 2021 update

 Vivid will be going ahead this year from 6 - 28 August 2021.
 We'll update this page with more information as it becomes available.

 Vivid Sydney commands more than a 5-minute walk to see the lights.

-They're the restaurants, cafes, food stalls and food trucks paving the Vivid pathway and keeping you well sated so you can enjoy the colour and lights in all their glory.
-Some are even offering special Vivid menus and deals to make your journey through the lights that much brighter.
-Shiny.
-Haven't planned your Vivid experience yet?
-Check out our Vivid Sydney guide to start
+They're the restaurants, cafes and food trucks paving the Vivid pathway and keeping you well sated so you can enjoy the colour and lights in all their glory.
+Some even offer special Vivid menus and deals to make your journey through the lights that much brighter.Dining precincts and food trucks

-Restaurants at Cockle Bay Wharf
+Restaurants at Barangaroo

-Food Stalls at the Concourse
+Food stalls at the Concourse